th3n3rd/spring-boot-selfsigned/README.md

-# Spring Boot Self-signed Certificates
+# Spring Boot Self-Signed Certificates

-This repository hosts an example of a spring boot application that is provisioned with a custom self-signed certificates at runtime.
+This repository hosts an example of a spring boot application that is provisioned with a custom self-signed certificates at container runtime.

 ## How does it work?

-The application is built using cloud native buildpacks, and one of them is capable of consuming a service binding of type `ca-certificates` in order to populate a specific file within the container, whihc in turn is used to populate the java truststore loaded in the JVM.
+The application is built using cloud native buildpacks, and one of them is capable of consuming a service binding of type `ca-certificates` in order to populate a specific file within the container, which in turn is used to populate the java truststore loaded in the JVM.

 In order to inject that binding we need to mount a directory with the following structure